lowjustin/ensign-pre-assessment/README.md

 The front-end is built with the *React* library. *Jotai* is used to handle shared state managmement (more details below), and *Tailwind CSS* is used to simplify writing CSS for the UI.

 #### Setup instructions
-1. In your terminal, open the `assignment-2-front-end` folder of this repository
+1. In a new terminal instance/window, open the `assignment-2-shopping-cart` folder of this repository
 2. Run the command `npm install` to fetch and install all the project dependencies
 3. Copy and rename `sample.env` to `.env` to provide the necessary configuration for the front-end service
 4. Edit `.env` to suit your environment (default front-end service port is `3000`, default back-end URL is `http://localhost:4000`)